datacontroller/docs.datacontroller.io/docs/libraries.md

 The process for adding new libraries to Data Controller depends on whether we are talking about:

 * The VIEW or EDIT menu
-* Which flavour of SAS is being used
+* The flavour of SAS being used

 In VIEW mode, all available libraries are shown, unless the [DC_RESTRICT_VIEWER](/dcc-options/#dc_restrict_viewer) option is set.